caseyscarborough/qbittorrent-exporter/README.md

 ## Setup

-Add the target to your `scrape_configs` in your `prometheus.yml` configuration file.
+Add the target to your `scrape_configs` in your `prometheus.yml` configuration file of your Prometheus server.

 ```yml
 scrape_configs: